Shahadah-studs/SolidNG.move/README.md

-# OPEN CITY
+# SolidNG.movr

-A GTA-style open world **crossed with Spider-Man traversal**, running entirely in your browser.
+A realistic open world game, running entirely in your browser.
 No build step, no installs — just Three.js from a CDN and plain JavaScript ES modules.
 Steal cars, fly helicopters, rob stores, fight a gang for territory, outrun tanks at five stars... or ignore all of it and